-Two programme options are offered to successful applicants in the First Year at the Royal Military College of Canada:
+Three programme options are offered to successful applicants in the First Year at the Royal Military College of Canada:

-- a. the ARTS which leads to a degree in ARTS, including Business Administration , and - b. the SCIENCE/ENGINEERING COURSE option, which leads to a degree in ARTS, SCIENCE or ENGINEERING.
+- a.
+The ARTS COURSE option, which leads to a degree in ARTS, including Business Administration, - b.
+The SCIENCE COURSE option, which leads to a degree in ARTS or SCIENCE, and - c.
+The ENGINEERING COURSE option, which leads to a degree in ARTS, SCIENCE or ENGINEERING.

 An applicant for admission to either option must be completing or have completed high school (Grade 12) at a pre-university level satisfactory to the College, with credits acceptable and sufficient for regular admission to a university in the province in which the student is completing secondary education.
-Quebec students enrolled in a Quebec College of

-General and Vocational Education (CEGEP) must be completing or have completed the first year of a two-year pre-university programme, and will normally be expected to offer fourteen credit courses.
+Quebec students enrolled in a Quebec College of General and Vocational Education (CEGEP) must be completing or have completed the first year of a two-year pre-university programme, and will normally be expected to offer fourteen credit courses.

 Candidates should be aware that all programmes are of four years' duration, and are broadly based; Engineering and Science programmes include several courses in the Humanities, while students in Arts are required to successfully undertake university level courses in mathematics and the sciences.
-The requirements for admission to each programme are summarized below, with specific course requirements listed in the section entitled "Required Academic Subjects".
+The requirements for admission to each programme are summarized below, with specific course requirements listed in the section entitled ¿Required Academic Subjects¿.